cosminnicula/spring-kafka/readme.md

 2.DiscountProducer and PromotionProducer publish to t-commodity-promotion; PromotionConsumer consumes from t-commodity-promotion kafka-topics --create --topic=t-commodity-promotion --partitions=1 --replication-factor=1 --bootstrap-server=localhost:9092
 kafka-console-consumer --topic t-commodity-promotion --from-beginning --bootstrap-server=localhost:9092

+3.OrderConsumer (kafka-ms-reward) and OrderConsumer(kafka-ms-pattern) both listen to t-commodity-order OrderConsumer (kafka-ms-reward) extracts the bonus percentage from the headers if exists OrderConsumer (kafka-ms-pattern) simply consumes the message, without looking at the headers